Independent African news, markets, culture and politics.

 National Library not pet project - ADC to Tinubu as wife announces planned support

-The statement also highlighted the everyday struggles of Nigerians, who are facing inflation, high transportation and food costs, and deepening poverty following the removal of fuel subsidies.
-The groups criticized rising electricity tariffs, excessive taxation, and “policy-induced suffering” for ordinary citizens.
-They linked the economic pressures to worsening public health, rising incidents of sudden deaths, family breakdowns, and a growing wave of youth emigration.
+The civic organisations called for the establishment of a high‑powered presidential judicial panel to audit past and present loans, trace diverted funds, and return looted assets to the Federation Account.
+Without such steps, they warned, the Tinubu administration risks being seen as complicit in the very corruption it pledged to fight.
+Their statement also highlighted the everyday struggles of Nigerians, who face inflation, high transportation and food costs, and deepening poverty following the removal of fuel subsidies.
+They criticized rising electricity tariffs, excessive taxation, and “policy‑induced suffering” for ordinary citizens, linking these economic pressures to worsening public health, sudden deaths, family breakdowns, and a growing wave of youth emigration.

 Scroll to Top